 There will be a midterm exam and a final exam.
 Homework's will be assigned to provide guidance as to how to do problems.
 An emphasis of the evaluation will be on the homework assignments that are computer based projects.
 Late homework is NOT accepted, and will be graded as "zero".
 The final grade will be posted electronically through UCF.
 The final exam will be given on the day scheduled by UCF.
+For written exams performed remotely, Proctor-Hub will be used, and the student must have the appropriate interface (webcam, etc.).

-Approximate weighting: Homeworks: 10%; Midterm: 45%; Final: 45 %; Total: 100%.
+Approximate weighting: Homeworks: 10%; Midterm: 45%; Final: 45%; Total: 100%.
 Grading Policy: The +/- system will be used.